Megitsune: Music video

 A teaser for the single, featuring a sulphur-crested cockatoo named Robin seemingly headbanging to the song, was first uploaded to YouTube via the Toy's Factory channel on May 31, 2013, with the full music video, directed by Takuya Tada, uploaded to the official Babymetal channel on June 4, 2013.

 The music video was shot on location at the Asagaya Shinmei Shrine in Tokyo; it is now a popular spot for Babymetal fans from outside Japan to visit.
 The three members are shown dancing in Noh theater alongside the "Kitsune band" (using traditional Japanese instruments) within the traditional scenery of Japan; this forms the significant contrast found in the music (specifically between metal and wa), which has since garnered over 79 million views as of June 2022.
 In the last chorus, Nakamoto threateningly reveals that her microphone contains a hidden blade, while saying the aforementioned phrase "underestimate maidens at your own peril".

 During the shooting of the music video, Kikuchi's outfit tore at the armpit; similar incidents had previously occurred at live performances.

 Live performances

-Prior to the release of the single, "Megitsune" was performed live on the Nippon Broadcasting System program MC Plus on June 4, 2013.
+The band performed the song on the Nippon TV program Music Dragon, which would be broadcast on June 21, 2013.
 The band also performed the song at the single's release event Pray for Success with "Inarin" & Mini Live at Tower Records Shibuya on June 22, 2013.
 The next day, the song was performed again at a free concert at the DiverCity Tokyo Plaza Festival.
-The band performed the song on the Nippon TV program Music Dragon, which would be broadcast on June 21, 2013.
 Later, they performed the song on the NHK General TV program Music Japan Annex, which was broadcast on July 16, 2013.
 In February 2014, the band performed the song with Taiwanese band Chthonic.

 During the live performances, Nakamoto is shown holding a Kitsune mask to her face during the bridge, before tossing it out into the crowd.